JorgePe/DIY-PU-Sensor/README.md

 Some boards have more than one UART (ESP32 have 3) so we need to check the documentation and select the proper TX/RX pins.

-On my version of the library, these are the pins I used:
+On my version of the library, these are the pins I used - where pin 'n' is the number of the physical pin and not any internal reference (so pin 1 is the pin in the upper left corner and you count counterclockwise)

 NodeMCU-ESP32*:
 - TX = GPIO 19
 - RX = GPIO 21

-*there are several models of this board
+*there are several models of this board so I don't name the physical pins

 ESP32-S3-Zero:
-- TX = GPIO 12
+- TX = pin 15 (GPIO 12)
-- RX = GPIO 13
+- RX = pin 16 (GPIO 13)

 Raspberry Pi Pico 2:
-TX = pin 1 (UART0 TX or GP0)
+- TX = pin 1 (UART0 TX or GP0)
-RX = pin 2 (UART0 RX or GP1)
+- RX = pin 2 (UART0 RX or GP1)

+XIAO 2040:
+- TX = pin 7 (P0 or D6)
+- RX = pin 8 (P1 or D7)

 ## Testing